YunMai-SPS/DA606/final_project/DATA606_final_project.md

     ## [1] 0.3928881

     The DCCSSCR score slightly increases with the increase of reading score.
-There is a moderate positive linear realtionship between the math sore and  the reading score.
+There is a weak (Pearson's r < 0.4) positive linear realtionship between the math sore and  the reading score.

 6.Is there difference between the academy performance between boys and girls?